Breakdown points of Fermat-Weber problems under gauge distances: Final remarks

 \section{Final remarks}

 In this paper we have derived the robustness of the Fermat--Weber problem for any gauge distance.
-It might be of interest to see if similar results would hold for other quasimetrics on $\RR^d$.
+Nevertheless, many practical situations involve other distances~\cite{Deza+Deza-distances} and it is of interest to see if similar results would hold for more general settings.
+In particular, it would provide measures of robustness in the computations of medians and clustering algorithms.

 Some indication in this direction exists due to the fact that the lower bound theorem~\ref{th:lowerBound} was proven without the complex machinery of convex analysis, but using only continuity of the distance and triangle inequality with equality on segments.
 This latter property was recently used to define segmented metrics in \cite{Plastria2022}.
-Some of the results of this paper might, therefore, extend to such segmented metrics, or their asymmetric generalization with finite skewness.
+We remark that Funk distances are also common quasi-metrics which are linear along segments; see \cite[Chapter~2]{handbook-hilbert-geometry}.
+Some of the results of this paper might, therefore, extend to such quasi-metrics with finite skewness.

+We also conjecture that the computations of breakdown points of M-estimators reduces to the Fermat--Weber case.
+Recall that an \emph{M-estimator} arises as the minimum of a function of the form

+where $A$ is the given sample and $\rho$ is a fixed function.
+The Fermat--Weber case arises when $\rho$ is a gauge.

+Our analysis does not extend directly, as we lack the invariance of subdifferentials under scaling or linearity over segments.
+However, the breakdown occurs when some part of $A$ is arbitrarily corrupted, so we have a movement to ``infinity.''
+Such asymptotic behaviour is encoded by the \emph{horizon function} $\rho^\infty$ as defined in \cite[\textsection 3.C]{VarAnal}.
+We remark that this is a gauge and we conjecture that the corresponding Fermat--Weber point has the same breakdown point with our M-estimator.
+We remark that this conjecture holds for the 1-dimensional case, according to the analysis in \cite[\textsection 3.2.1]{Maronna2018}.

+We note that the practical identification of corrupted versus uncorrupted subsets (such as the sets $C$ and $D$ considered in section~\ref{sec:upperBound}) is closely related to the problem of \emph{outlier detection}~\cite{Rousseeuw+Leroy:1987,Rousseeuw+Hubert-anomaly-detection:2018}.
+Exploring such applications is a promising direction for future work and would likely require incorporating robust measures of dispersion alongside location.
+Nevertheless, we note that this connection is not straightforward: for example, certain cases of our Fermat--Weber estimators, such as M-quantiles, have been found less effective for outlier detection~\cite{chakroborty2024usemquantilesoutlierdetection}.

-We saw that the uniform robustness is related to the boundedness of the essential hull.
+We saw that the uniform robustness is related to the boundedness of the elementary hull.
 This is easy to check for polyhedral or locally strictly convex norms, but our approach does not extend to more general norms, e.g. cylindrical.
 In any case, we give the following conjecture which holds in dimension at most two.

 \begin{conjecture} A norm is uniformly robust if and only if it is polyhedral. \end{conjecture}